RCI (company)

 RCI (formerly Group RCI and, before that, Resort Condominiums International) is a timeshare exchange company with over 4,300 affiliated resorts in 100 countries.

 Founded in Indiana in 1974 by Jon and Christel DeHaan, RCI is one of the two main timeshare exchange businesses, along with Interval International (II).

 RCI is part of Wyndham Destination Network and the Wyndham Worldwide family of brands.

 Corporate structure

-RCI's president is Olivier Chavy.
 RCI's corporate headquarters is in Parsippany, New Jersey. ln India, RCI's corporate office is in Bangalore, India.
 Its North American membership office is in Carmel, Indiana, and its European membership office is in Kettering, England, with several satellite servicing offices around the world.
 Its Asia Pacific membership office is in Singapore.

 In July 2007, RCI was merged with Holiday Cottages Group, another of Wyndham Worldwide's subsidiaries.
 The two would still retain their individual names but operated under the parent name Group RCI until 2010, when the two companies changed the name to Wyndham Exchange and Rentals.
 In 2018 RCI became part of the split off of Wyndham Worldwide into Wyndham Destinations.